 The SAP partnership program is a misnomer.
 SAP partnership program consists of an abusive relationship that is anti-competitive and seeks to co-opt vendors while duplicitously blocking them out of SAP customers.

-What salespeople in vendors that compete with SAP should know, and often do know, is that even if your company is a partner with SAP, that only counts for something as long as SAP sees it in its best interests to keep a civil relationship.
+Salespeople in vendors that compete with SAP should know, and often do know, that even if your company is a partner with SAP, that only counts for something as long as SAP sees it in its best interests to keep a civil relationship.
 SAP does not like other software vendors and usually is looking for a way to compete in their area.
 That means that partnerships with SAP tend to be amicable only over short periods.
 And our service applies to every software vendor that competes with SAP, whether they are a partner with SAP or not.

-- By becoming a SAP partner, the software vendor falls under the influence and the rules and regulations of SAP which are entirely designed to the benefit of SAP and the liability of the
+- By becoming an SAP partner, the software vendor falls under the influence and the rules and regulations of SAP which are entirely designed to the benefit of SAP and the liability of the

 software vendor partner.

 - SAP interference into vendor partners has even gone to the extreme where SAP has reached out to software vendors and asked them to discontinue their product.
-If that software vendor complies with SAP’s request, then SAP offers them in compensation referrals to specialize in consulting in SAP product, which of course, is a direct competitor to the product that SAP would like to see removed from the marketplace.
+If that software vendor complies with SAP’s request, then SAP offers them compensation referrals to specialize in consulting in SAP product, which of course, is a direct competitor to the product that SAP would like to see removed from the marketplace.
 In many cases, “killing” an application requires purchasing the software vendor.
-However, in this case, SAP was able to attempt to do it (it did not work) through the partnership program.
+However, in this case, SAP could attempt to do it (it did not work) through the partnership program.

 Our Conclusion for the SAP Consulting Partner

 A bobblehead SAP consulting partner covers most of the SAP consulting companies.
 They refused to challenge SAP and compete on how much they can ingratiate themselves to SAP.
-What this means is that SAP consulting partners cannot be trusted to provide an objective analysis of SAP’s software or anything that SAP proposes.
+This means that SAP consulting partners cannot be trusted to provide an objective analysis of SAP’s software or anything that SAP proposes.
 Through the partnership agreement with SAP, they are required to serve as repeaters of messaging.
 All of this is done while each of these consulting companies pretends to be advisors to their clients.

 Conclusion on the Partnership Agreement

 SAP’s partnership agreements are created in bad faith.
-It is quite likely that the internal legal department for companies asked the question, “is this something we want to do?”
+It is quite likely that the internal legal department for companies asked the question, “Is this something we want to do?”
 This is because the agreement opens up so many liabilities for the SAP partner.

-This is a perfect example of how SAP has simply accumulated far too cozy a relationship and far too much influence over other actors in the enterprise market.
+This is a perfect example of how SAP has simply accumulated far too cozy relationships and far too much influence over other actors in the enterprise market.
 I am not sure what more evidence the Federal Trade Commission (the body that polices anti-competitive behavior) has to see before they step in to limit SAP’s clear and distinct monopoly power in enterprise software.
 It has gone from major consulting firms overwhelmingly recommending SAP, even when the solution barely exists.
-It is now a consulting company (and I would tend to doubt Accenture is the only one) assisting SAP in stealing IP from a vendor which the vendor freely shared with Accenture.
-If the FTC or other body does not eventually stop the behavior, it will get worse because SAP grows bigger every year, and very simply, power corrupts.
+It is now a consulting company (and I would tend to doubt Accenture is the only one) assisting SAP in stealing IP from a vendor, which the vendor freely shared with Accenture.
+If the FTC or other body does not eventually stop the behavior, it will worsen because SAP grows bigger every year, and very simply, power corrupts.

 Continuing to try to address SAP’s abuses of power with smaller parties litigating against it is insufficient for the task.
-The litigation undertaken by Wellogix must have been costly, and a distraction for them, and is not something they should have had to bear.
+The litigation undertaken by Wellogix must have been costly, and a distraction for them and is not something they should have had to bear.
 I wish I could have spoken with them before they partnered with SAP to explain how SAP operates.
 I have been fortunate enough to warn several vendors, and I think to keep them out of SAP’s lair.